j5shi/cscope.vim/README.md

 When you have a file edited/added in those folders for which cscope databases have been created, cscove will automatically update the corresponding database.

-Tagscope frees you from creating/connecting/updating cscope database, let you focus on code browsing.
+Cscope frees you from creating/connecting/updating cscope database, let you focus on code browsing.

 # Example settings